 Star Wars: Episode I - The Phantom Menace is a Star Wars game based on the movie of the same name.
-It was released in 1999 for both PC and PlayStation.
+It was developed by Big Ape Productions, Inc. and was published by LucasArts in 1999 for both PC and PlayStation.

 The Phantom Menace is notable for its nearly top-down third-person perspective.
 This means that viewing distance is somewhat limited, although a cheat code will adjust the camera directly over the shoulder, allowing a more appropriate player view.

 The gameplay is a mix of shooting action, puzzle solving and fetch quests.
 Full character speech is present along with a dialogue tree.
 John Williams' score for Episode I is also put to use, as specific locations correspond to the music heard in the film.
 The player controls one of four characters, depending on the selected stage.
 The Jedi Obi-wan and Qui-gon are joined by Padmé and Captain Panaka of Naboo in the character roster.

 Force abilities for the Jedi are rather limited compared to later games, but make use of mind control during certain character dialogues.
 These special replies are highlighted purple instead of the standard yellow text.
 Padmé and Panaka lack the Jedi's ability to double jump, yet have access to a larger array of blasters.
 The game features two lightsaber battles against the Sith Lord Darth Maul in similar fashion to the film.
 Darth Maul taps the Dark Side of the Force to attack with lightning in addition to being able to Force push and double jump.

 The pivotal pod-racing sequence is experienced only through an in-game cut scene, as Lucasarts did not want to interfere with Episode I: Racer.
 Jabba the Hutt plays an extended role in the game, and Wookiees make an appearance in the Tatooine levels.